Base64 Encode/Decode

 admin:s3cret!

-YWRtaW46czNjcmV0IQ== (ready to prepend 'Basic ' in an Authorization header)
+YWRtaW46czNjcmV0IQ== (prefix with 'Basic ' in the Authorization header)

 eyJzdWIiOiIxMjM0IiwibmFtZSI6IkphbmUifQ